kamaalg/qSound/README.md

 - **Real-Time Audio Processing**: Captures live audio input with customizable device selection.
 - **Quantum Simulation and Visualization**: Converts sound parameters into quantum states and displays them in 3D.
 - **Particle-Based Visualization**: Creates a particle system responsive to the audio’s intensity.
+- **Neural Network Intensity** Determines a time period of a sound wave's intensity to determine fun visual flavors
 - **OpenGL Rendering**: Provides real-time rendering for quantum transformations and particle effects.